ivanahcosta/ivanahcosta.github.io/src/content/projects/beneficios-bradesco-veloe.md

   - SASS
 color: '#5CD3E0'
 team: [{ name: Fernanda Cajado, link: /, position: 'UX/UI' }, { name: Fernanda Serra, link: /, position: 'UX/UI' }]
-description: 'A landing page to publicize the Veloe benefits for Bradesco clients.'
+description: As a developer, the task assigned was to work on a landing page intended to promote the distinct benefits of Veloe for clients of Bradesco.
+The objective was to design an interactive page that highlights the unique features of Veloe's services, customized to the requirements of Bradesco clients, and enhancing the overall user experience.
 link: 'https://www.banco.bradesco/veloe'
 thumbnail:
   - beneficios-bradesco-veloe-1.png